sawshep/sawyershepherd.org-hugo/content/post/ung-cyberhawks-memory-writeup-linux-memory-forensics-with-volatility-2.md

 ...
 ```

-Binwalk returns 84 PNGs.
-I attempted to extract them, but I
+Binwalk returns that it found 84 PNGs.
+I attempted to
-quickly ran out of storage space on my VM as Binwalk's
+extract them, but I quickly ran out of storage space on my
-extractions are often a significant portion of the binary
+VM as Binwalk's extractions are often a significant portion
-size.
-This is because the program usually extracts files
+of the binary size.
+This is because the program usually
-from the header to the end of the binary, leaving on a lot
+extracts files from the header to the end of the binary,
-of junk data.
-For this challenge, manually combing through
+leaving on a lot of junk data.
+For this challenge, manually
-all the files Binwalk extracted would have taken too much
+combing through all the files Binwalk extracted would have
-time--it can be solved in a much more intelligent and
+taken too much time---it can be solved in a much more
-efficient way.
+intelligent and efficient way.

 ## Finding the Filename

 With basic forensics out of the way, we can get on to using
 Volatility.
-Let's take the most straight-forward path first
+Let's take the most straightforward approach to
-in finding the filename.
-We will use the `linux_lsof`
+find the filename.
+We will use the `linux_lsof` Volatility
-Volatility plugin (you can find a full list of plugins with
+plugin (you can find a full list of plugins with the
-the `--info` flag) to list all open files:
+`--info` flag) to list all open files:

 ```bash
 $ python2 vol.py --plugins=plugins/ --profile=LinuxUbuntu_Profilex64 -f dump.mem linux_lsof